RassaLibre/rest-api-generator/templates/api/README.md

 #GENERATED REST API
 Generated API from the generator.
-Sttttuuuuuufff....